mercure-imaging/mercure/docs/install.rst

 Congratulations
 ---------------

-If you have made it to here, then you have mastered the installation of Hermes.
+If you have made it to here, then you have mastered the installation of mercure.
 Everything that follows from here will be much easier.